JohannesHaubner/mapMRI/README.md

 ## Data

+We use the publicly available dataset from https://zenodo.org/communities/mri2fem.
+From this dataset, we manually edit a segmentation file and create meshes as outlined in the manuscript.
-The masked MRI, edited segmentation files, and meshes reported upon in the manuscript can be found in this repository under
+For convenience, the masked MRI, edited segmentation files, and meshes reported upon in the manuscript can be found in this repository under
 ```
 mapMRI/data/
 ```